DavidBurkett/litecoin/doc/descriptors.md

 - Any type of supported address through the `addr` function.
 - Raw hex scripts through the `raw` function.
 - Public keys (compressed and uncompressed) in hex notation, or BIP32 extended pubkeys with derivation paths.
+- MWEB descriptors for stealth addresses, through the `mweb` function.

 ## Examples